fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 ### C/C++ async API

-In addition to sync APIs, TDengine also provides async APIs, which are more efficient.
+In addition to sync APIs, DThouse also provides async APIs, which are more efficient.
 Async APIs are returned right away without waiting for a response from the server, allowing the application to continute with other tasks without blocking.
 So async APIs are more efficient, especially useful when in a poor network.

 All async APIs require callback functions.
 The callback functions have the format:
 ```C